-2018 RCS FACT SHEET #1 RETIREMENT CONFIDENCE
+2020 RCS FACT SHEET #1 RETIREMENT CONFIDENCE

-Few Americans feel very confident about their ability to have enough money to live comfortably throughout their retirement years.
+Just over one-quarter of American workers feel very confident about their ability to have enough money to live comfortably throughout their retirement years.
 Workers who say debt is a problem are, not surprisingly, less confident, while those who have a retirement plan are remarkably more confident.